rapid-lang/rapid/LRM/README.md

 ```
 Notice that the return type remains `int`, although an error is also returned.
 For more on unsafe expressions, see Expressions.

-Unsafe functions may also return *anonymous errors*, which are integer literals that will be cast to a generic Error object at compile time.
+Unsafe functions may also return a predefined error, which are integer literals that will be cast to a generic Error object at compile time.
 See Status Code Definitions for a complete list of error codes that may be declared as anonymous errors.

 ```
 /* Default dict accessing:
- *    If there is a KeyError, return 0 with a 400 error */
-unsafe func access(dict<string, int> d, string key) int {
+ *    If there is a KeyError, return 0 with a 400 Not Found error */ unsafe func access(dict<string, int> d, string key) int {
 	int val, error error = d[key]
 	if (error == dict.KeyError) {
-		return 0, 400
+		return 0, e400
 	}
-	return val, 200
+	return val, e200
 }
 ```